 This morning I was happy to receive a call from Sayyora to say that she had extended my checkout until 7:00pm tonight.
 This is excellent news since my Gulf Air flight doesn’t depart for New Delhi until 10pm.

-I spend the day at the pool and the gym and then pack up a box to ship back home to lighten my luggage a little.
-Everything I’ve bought so far, all the goodies from the Burj and a few already worn clothes are going back.
+I spend the day at the pool and the gym and then pack up a box to ship back home to lighten my luggage a bit.
+Everything I’ve bought so far, all the goodies from the Burj, and a few clothes I won’t need again are heading back to the US via slow boat.

 I need room for more shopping for the next few legs of the trip!

-Fortunately it was not enough of a delay to cause me to miss my connection to Delhi (which would have been a huge problem).
+Fortunately, it was not enough of a delay to cause me to miss my connection to Delhi (which would have been a huge problem on such a tightly-scheduled trip).
 I arrived in Oman, watched the original episode of The Apprentice – which was on in the Gulf Air Lounge – and then at 2:30am, boarded my flight to New Delhi.